homelabos/homelabos/docs/development/adding_services.md

 ## Add Service to Inventory File

-The service needs to be added to 3 places within `group_vars/all`.
+The service needs to be added within

-First under the `# Enabled List` section.
-All services here should default to `False`.
+`group_vars/all`.

-Next under the `enabled_services:` section in alphabetical order.
+Place it in the `enabled_services:` section in alphabetical order.
-Finally under the `services:` section.

 ## Add Service to README